tangly-team/tangly-os/src/site/website/content/about/_index.md

 <div class="col-12">
 <h1 class="text-center">Technical Information</h1>

-The static website is generated using Hugo and Asciidoctor.
+The static website is generated using [Hugo](https://gohugo.io/) and [Asciidoctor](https://asciidoctor.org/).
-We write all technical documents and blogs in the asciidoc syntax.
+We use the Hugo [docsy](https://www.docsy.dev/) theme.

-The theme of our site is docsy.
+We write all technical documents and blogs using the asciidoc syntax.

 The website repository is hosted on [tangly bitbucket documentation repository](https://bitbucket.org/tangly-team/tangly-team.bitbucket.io/).
 </div>